earth4x/sebastienpelletier/about.md

 ---
 layout: page
-title: Contact
+title: About
-permalink: /contact/
+permalink: /about/
 ---

-This is the contact page
+This is the about page